 Note: if you’re getting there on those days or any other holiday, the place will be fully booked.
 You can try and call some places and ask if they’re actually booked or if they know of any other place that’s available.
 You can also just can there and people will offer you rooms or you will walk around town and see “vacancy” signs on the windows.

 I was lucky to find an amazing hostel/inn in Salento- La Serrana.
 They were fully booked but after reading about this place online I knew I had to stay there so I called them and they told me there’s room!
 They are extremely affordable but you get so much more than other places at the same price.

 The hostel is located in the middle of green valleys and meadows.
 It’s about 10 minutes from the city center but I loved the walk since you have an amazing view and cows and horses.

 La Serrena had great dorms, clean and spacious with big lockers and plugs around your beds so you can charge your phone.
 It also has a camping area in which people pay to park their van.
 The staff is very nice but most of them don’t speak English.
 But you can manage to understand each other trust me.

-They offer a free breakfast that was awesome.
+They offer an awesome free breakfast.
 You can choose from fresh fruit salad, eggs or pancakes and of course tea and coffee.
 It’s made on the spot right in front of you by two lovely ladies

 The best things about this place are the people you will meet there.
 Yes, of course, each one has different experiences depending on who you meet but this place attracts a certain type of people that I found to be very interesting.
 It has great common areas and a kitchen that brings solo travelers together.
-Also, a few times a week it hosts a communal dinner which was great!
+Also, a few times a week it hosts a great communal dinner!